awps/smk-sidebar-generator/smk-sidebar-generator/readme.txt

 == Changelog ==
+= 2.3.2 =
+* Quick fix UI.
+When a new sidebar is created, it display an incorect info and it was fixed only after page refresh.
+* Removed unused files, since version 3.0 is on development `smk_sidebar_metabox.php` was removed, as it was never used and is not required for the next versions.

 = 2.3.1 =
 * Quick fix for shortcode smk_sidebar ID.
 Shortcode did not work because the ID was not set correctly.
 * Added new tab "How to use?" and links to docs.